Unbalanced Triangle Detection and Enumeration Hardness for Unions of Conjunctive Queries: UCQ Classification Based on VUTD

-\subsection{Proof Setup}
+\subsubsection{Proof Setup}

-Let $Q = Q_1 \cup Q_2$ be non-redundant where $Q_1$ is difficult and $Q_2$ is free-connex, and assume that $Q$ does not admit a free-connex union extension.
+Let $Q = Q_1 \cup Q_2$ be non-redundant where $Q_1$ is difficult and $Q_2$ is free-connex, and assume that the resolved $Q_1^+$ is not free-connex.
 We want to show that the Reduction Lemma can be applied, to prove \autoref{lemma:general-arity-reduction-applies}.
-Since $Q_1$ is difficult, it is self-join free, and so there is at most one body-homomorphism from $Q_2$ to $Q_1$.
+Since $Q_1$ is difficult, it is self-join-free, and so there is at most one body-homomorphism from $Q_2$ to $Q_1$.
 If no such homomorphism exists, then in particular, $Q_2$ does not provide any difficult structure in $Q_1$, and according to \autoref{lemma:original-apply}, the Reduction Lemma can be applied.
 So we can assume that there is one such body-homomorphism $h$.
-Since $Q$ does not admit a free-connex union extension, in particular the resolved $Q_1^+$ is not free-connex.
-That is, there is a difficult structure in $Q_1^+$, and since $Q_1$ is fully resolved, $h(\free(Q_2))$ does not contain all of the variables in this structure.
+Since the resolved $Q_1^+$ is not free-connex, there is a difficult structure in $Q_1^+$, and since $Q_1$ is fully resolved, $h(\free(Q_2))$ does not contain all of the variables in this structure.
 We prove that the reduction can be applied in this case by induction on the extension steps.
 Specifically, we prove the following claim by induction on $t$: \emph{if there exists a variable $v\not\in h(\free(Q_2))$ in a difficult structure in an extension of $Q_1$ obtained after $t$ resolution steps, then the Reduction Lemma can be applied}.
 Since the precondition of this claim is satisfied for $Q_1^+$, \autoref{lemma:general-arity-reduction-applies} follows after proving this claim.

 The base case of the induction is given by \autoref{lemma:original-apply}: If $Q_2$ does not provide some difficult structure in $Q_1$, then the Reduction Lemma can be applied.
 It remains to show the induction step.